RIAPS/riaps-integration/riaps-x86runtime/README.md

 4) Select your VM in the VirtualBox Manager and click the Settings icon.
 - Under "General" > "Advanced", select "Bidirectional" for both Shared Clipboard and Drag'n'Drop
 - Under "Network" > "Adapter 2", select "Enable Network Adapter".
 Under the "Attached to:" list select "Bridged Adapter".
-In "Name" should appear a list of your host computer's network interfaces. **Select the interface with a local connection to any RIAPS nodes (e.g. BeagleBone Black)** ~~Select the interface that connects you to your local router, to which you have also connected any RIAPS nodes (e.g. BeagleBone Black).
-This will likely be an Ethernet interface.
-If you are using a USB to Ethernet adapter, have the adapter plugged in before starting this process.~~
+In "Name" should appear a list of your host computer's network interfaces.
+Select the interface with a local connection to your RIAPS nodes (e.g. BeagleBone Black)

 5) Start up the VM and login as **RIAPS App Developer**.
 The initial password is **riaps**.
 You will be asked to change the password on this first login.
     - Hint: After first entering the initial password (`riaps`), the login window might prompt "Changing Password for riaps".
 If so, enter `riaps` again.
 Only then will it offer the first "Enter New Password" prompt.
 Enter your new password, and it will ask you to confirm.
 Entering your new password at "Changing password for riaps" will result in an incorrect attempt.